PBL-Pick-By-Light/ES-hardware-design/docs/TechnicalSpecsREADME.md

 As for our attachement of LEDs we designed 3D printable parts to fit specifically:
 Spare parts container: 30,5cm x 15cm x 55cm
 Compartment/drawer: 7cm x 14cm x 4cm
+12 rows, 4 compartments per row
+two 3cm wide steelflaps on the backside of the container to hold the mechanisms with neodym magnets

 ## Wiring diagram